 These changes allowed plants such as ferns and horsetails to grow over huge areas.
 Some of this vegetation became the fossil fuels that we mine today.
 Elsewhere there were forests of tall conifer trees such as sequoias and monkey puzzles.

-The plentiful plant supply allowed the huge plant-eating sauropods – such as Apatosaurus, Diplodocus and Brachiosaurus – to evolve.
-These are the largest animals to have ever walked the Earth.
+The plentiful plant supply allowed the huge plant-eating sauropods - such as Apatosaurus, Diplodocus and Brachiosaurus - to evolve.
+These are some of the largest animals to have ever walked the Earth.
 By the end of the Jurassic their herds dominated the landscape.
 Sauropods became even larger in the Cretaceous.

 Cretaceous Period (145 to 66 million years ago)

 Other groups of organisms also diversified.
 The first snakes evolved during this time, as well as the first flowering plants.
 Various insect groups appeared, including bees, which helped increase the spread of flowering plants.
-And the mammal group now included tree climbers, ground dwellers and even predators of small dinosaurs.
+And mammals now included tree climbers, ground dwellers and even predators of small dinosaurs.

 Did you know?

-Sea levels rose and fell during the Cretaceous.
+Sea levels rose and fell repeatedly during the Cretaceous Period.
 At the highest point there were many shallow seas separating parts of the continents we know today.
 For example, Europe was made up of many smaller islands.
 Thick layers of sediment built up at the bottom of these seas as single-celled algae died and their skeletons fell to the seabed.

 This is how most of the chalk we use today was first formed.
-So much so, that ‘Cretaceous’ comes from the Latin for chalk, creta.
+So much so, that 'Cretaceous' comes from the Latin word for chalk, 'creta'.